d-asensio/new-relic-apdex-board/README.md

 - `HTML-webpack-plugin`: Allows `webpack` to load, parse and modify HTML files, used to set up the `index.html` file of the project.

-- `husky`: Used to run the tests and the linter before committing (it basically configures local git hooks).
+- `husky`: Used to run the tests and the linter before committing (it configures local git hooks).

 - `jest`: Test framework that runs the unit tests.